espressomd/espresso/doc/sphinx/io.rst

 Checkpointing and restoring a simulation
 ----------------------------------------

-One of the most asked-for feature that seems to be missing in is *checkpointing*, a simple way to tell to store and restore the current state of the simulation, and to be able to write this state to or read it from a file.
+One of the most asked-for feature that seems to be missing is *checkpointing*, a simple way to store and restore the current state of the simulation, and to be able to write this state to or read it from a file.
 This would be most useful to be able to restart a simulation from a specific point in time.

 Unfortunately, it is impossible to provide a simple command (``checkpoint``), out of two reasons.
-The main reason is that has no way to determine what information constitutes the actual state of the simulation.
-On the one hand, scripts sometimes use variables that contain essential information about a simulation, the stored values of an observable that was computed in previous time steps, counters, etc.
+The main reason is that it has no way to determine what information constitutes the actual state of the simulation.
+Scripts sometimes use variables that contain essential information about a simulation: the stored values of an observable that was computed in previous time steps, counters, etc.
 These would have to be contained in a checkpoint.
 However, not all variables are of interest.